panglikesheep18/concerns-demand-about-minecraft-mario-mashup-pack/README.md

 # Platform Restriction DRM (hardest call-out question, Companies might get angry for me calling them out)

 ## What restrictions did Mojang put so it tells the game that the content is platform / multiplayer restricted?
-- `"platform_lock": true` (https://www.reddit.com/r/NintendoSwitch/comments/70vu0u/how_the_super_mario_pack_will_be_restricted_in/) and `"pack_scope": "world"` (https://bugs.mojang.com/browse/MCPE-160631)
+- `"platform_lock": true` (source: https://www.reddit.com/r/NintendoSwitch/comments/70vu0u/how_the_super_mario_pack_will_be_restricted_in/) and `"pack_scope": "world"` (source: https://bugs.mojang.com/browse/MCPE-160631)
 - For `"platform_lock"`, when it's set to true, on the resource pack, behavior pack or skin-pack, and you use one of them, Minecraft will forcefully disable multiplayer or cross-platform multiplayer depending which platform you use.
-- wheres `"pack_scope"` is used to limit where the resource pack can be used in, if it's set to `"global"`, the pack will be restricted to only be used as global resource and `"world"` will restrict it to only be used in the world. it's stupid that it's "Working as Intended" when it is set-up as an anti-feature for customization on-device only! (https://bugs.mojang.com/browse/MCPE-160631)
+- wheres `"pack_scope"` is used to limit where the resource pack can be used in, if it's set to `"global"`, the pack will be restricted to only be used as global resource and `"world"` will restrict it to only be used in the world. it's stupid that it's "Working as Intended" when it is set-up as an anti-feature for customization on-device only! (source: https://bugs.mojang.com/browse/MCPE-160631) update: some UI on the menu are not changed.
 - Mojang / Nintendo could've updated the license, removed restrictions, updated it's thumbnail to have the license shown up, and have it put to Minecraft Marketplace, **it's stupid easy, it only takes 3 weeks maximum**

 ## What other contents were affected by `"platform_lock": true` and what is it?